 Like the action of a pendulum, the season is already swinging toward spring in its preparation for winter.
 Thoreau saw the spring flowers in his autumnal Massachusetts landscape: “The increasing scarlet and yellow tints around the meadows and the river remind me of the opening of a vast flower-bud; they are the petals of its corolla, which is of the width of the valleys.
 It is the flower of autumn, whose expanding bud just begins to blush.”

-As we transition into fall, we’re seeing a wider variety of apples and pears, the start of fall and winter squash varieties, the first signs of winter citrus and root veggies, and more.
+As we transition into fall, we’re seeing a wider variety of apples and pears, and looking forward to persimmons, pomegranates, and more.
 Happy autumn from The FruitGuys!

 Enjoy & Be Fruitful!